abhinav1587/adblock-dns/README.md

-# docker-dnsmasq
+# sagittarius-a

-It's a [dnsmasq][dnsmasq] Docker image.
-It is only 6 MB in size.
-It is just an `ENTRYPOINT` to the `dnsmasq` binary.
-Can you smell what the rock is cookin'?
+Zero-conf docker application that functions as a DNS black hole.
+Only 6MB in binary size.
+Based on the excellent image maintained by andyshinn.
+It is an `ENTRYPOINT` to the `dnsmasq` binary, plus some extra mojo to build a list of hosts to "accidentally" mis-resolve.
+Using Steven Black's list (hard set) for testing, and trusting its addresses.
+Final version will work without trust, using arbitrary lists of domains to block or redirect (for logging).

 ## Usage